Epicodus-Curriculum/c-sharp-full-stack/0c_integers_and_arithmetic.md

 9222222222222222
 ```

 Generally we shouldn't use a `long` data type for small numbers that could be declared as `int`.
-That's because `long` takes up more space in memory than `int` does, and we should be mindful of conversing memory in simple cases like these.
+That's because `long` takes up more space in memory than `int` does, and we should be mindful of conserving memory in simple cases like these.

 In the example projects for this course, we'll primarily use the `int` data type because we won't be working with long whole numbers.
 However, if you know that you are dealing with very large numbers in a project you create, you should be mindful to investigate whether or not it's best to use the `long` data type.